-Outcomes: The primary outcome will be all-cause, non-elective hospitalisation and/or death within 28 days of randomisation.
-Secondary outcomes will include time to self-reported recovery defined as the first instance that a participant reports feeling fully recovered from the illness; duration of symptoms; symptom recurrence; daily rating of feeling well reported by participants; healthcare service use; participant reported household infection rate; safety outcomes and cost-effectiveness outcomes; symptoms and well-being at three and six months (with determination of proportion with Long Covid) from randomisation.
-See supplementary material C for details of objectives and outcome measures.
+Main trial: The primary outcome will be all-cause, non-elective hospitalisation and/or death within 28 days of randomisation.
+Secondary outcomes will include time to self-reported recovery defined as the first instance that a participant reports feeling fully recovered from the illness; duration of symptoms; symptom recurrence; daily rating of feeling well reported by participants; healthcare service use; participant reported household infection rate; safety outcomes and cost-effectiveness outcomes; symptoms and well-being at three and six months (with determination of proportion with Long COVID) from randomisation.